If you’re charged with the possession or distribution of controlled substances in Virginia, you should take steps to protect yourself.

 On the other hand, the possession of schedule 3 controlled substances such as

-Keep in mind that the possession of marijuana has a separate system of penalties in Virginia.
-However, the rules are generally the same in all aspects except for how you will be punished for a first offense
+Keep in mind that the possession of marijuana has a separate system of penalties in Virginia, and generally counts as a minor civil infraction rather than a crime.

 Possession with Intent to Distribute